Necroxid/swiss-topcut-tournament/README.md

 # swiss-topcut-tournament
-This program organize a **table football** tournament with a swiss and a topcut format (like Pokémon Championships).
+This program organize a **table football** tournament with a PSEUDO-swiss (rematch allowed) and a topcut format (like Pokémon Championships).
 The interaction is from terminal and input/output files.

 ## STILL WORK IN PROGRESS